 As Zafar approached 87 years of age, his health started deteriorating rapidly.
 He was spoon-fed but soon found that difficult too, as his throat got paralyzed.
 He became lean and weak.
 His face and body grew skinny, and his feet and hands trembled.
 On November 7, 1862, he breathed his last.
 His last desire was to be buried in his motherland, but it was never fulfilled.
 The British buried him near the same house without even marking his grave.
 His wife Zeenat passed away 20 years after Zafar’s death.
 By then, everybody had forgotten where his grave was located.
 So, she was buried roughly near the place where the Britishers assumed her husband's grave was.
 The last rites of their son were also conducted similarly.

 But the Burmese were not as indifferent and rude to the royal family as the Britishers were.
-After more than 100 years of the demise of the Mughal royals, a mausoleum was built in their honor after Zafar's skeleton was discovered accidentally.
+More than 100 years after the demise of the Mughal royals, a mausoleum was built in their honor after Zafar's skeleton was discovered accidentally.
 Today, this dargah is a living monument.
 Tourists from Pakistan, Afghanistan, Bangladesh, and India visit the mausoleum in Burma to hear stories of Zafar.
 The locals also refer to him as "baba''.

 Author